marcelschoen/retro-io/README.md

 * Amiga (.ADF)
 * C64 (.D64)

-Future support might include write support (at least for some formats), and other formats, like
+Future releases might include write support (at least for some formats), and other formats, like

 * Atari ST (.MSA)
 * Atari XL (.ATR)